 There seems to be more and more ‘days’ that teachers are encouraged to discuss with their students.
 It can get really difficult to pick which days you want to focus on in your classroom along with all of the other ‘things’ you need to teach.
 This is a neat idea to get your kids thinking about International Peace Day without taking up too much time.

 Each morning the week prior to International Peace Day why not write a message and get your students to answer a question relating to peace?

 Here’s an awesome visual idea by our friend Sarah over at @teacherishappy.

 It’s important that children understand inner peace.
 When children practice mindfulness, they can share their peace with others.
 We have a huge collection of mindfulness resources for kids to get you going with this idea.

 Here are some other tips about teaching kids about mindfulness:

 There are a number of beautiful children’s books that can help your students understand the many sides of peace.

 This story weaves its way across cultures and generations, celebrating the bond that unites us all.

 When the world feels chaotic, find peace within through accessible mindfulness practice.
 Susan Verde’s gentle narration and Peter H. Reynold’s gorgeous illustrations bring mindfulness into a kid-friendly level.

-This beautiful story delivers a positive message of peace with bright bold colors and silly scenes.
-Perfect for young readers, the importance of friendship, caring, and acceptance are brought to life.
+This beautiful story delivers a positive message of peace with bright bold colours and silly scenes.
+Perfect for young readers, the importance of friendship, caring and acceptance are brought to life.